1948 Idaho Vandals football team

+Idaho was ranked at No. 90 in the final Litkenhous Difference by Score System ratings for 1948.

+Home games were played on campus at Neale Stadium in Moscow, with one game in Boise at Public School Field.

 Idaho was 3–6 overall and won one of their six PCC games; future schedules had fewer conference matchups.
 A night game was played in late September in Salt Lake City, a loss to Utah.

 The Vandals' losing streak in the Battle of the Palouse with neighbor Washington State reached twenty games, with a 14–19 loss in Pullman on October 30.
 Idaho tied the Cougars two years later, but the winless streak continued until 1954.

 In the rivalry game with Montana in Moscow a week earlier, Idaho won 39–0 to regain the Little Brown Stein.
 Montana won it back two years later with a one-point upset, then the Vandals won eight straight, through 1959.